-The Organization has recently launched an awareness-raising campaign which includes the production of films and video-clips addressing the general public as well as heritage managers and the art market.
+A key component of UNESCO’s awareness-raising campaign against the trafficking of cultural property is through the production of short documentaries and video-clips addressed to the general public as well as cultural heritage and the art market professionals.

 Please note, the videos below are accessible free of charge and can be downloaded for educational and training purposes.
 For more information, contact Ms Maria José Miñana from the UNESCO Secretariat.

 Actions to Combating Trafficking in Cultural Property

 This documentary presents the activities of UNESCO and its partners in the fight against the illicit trafficking of cultural property.
 It focuses on the different actors involved in this illicit activity, from local art dealers to international organized-crime networks, and highlights the importance of international cooperation in the protection of cultural heritage, and is aimed at raising awareness to the general public as well as authorities working in the cultural heritage sector.

 This documentary was produced thanks to the financial support of the Federal Office of Culture of the Swiss Confederation.